12/6/07

 a true 60 or 120 frames/sec image.
 The

 motion vectors (described below) are used for creating the missing frames.
-This is probably the best hope for truly smooth
+This is probably the best hope for truly

-motion for 1080i or films.
+smooth motion for 1080i or films.
 But it

 requires the networks and studios to make maximum use of motion vectors, which

-may or may not be the case.
+may or may not happen.

 The